-It's time to check-in, meaning write your 15Five report!
-Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your report.
-Follow the steps below to begin the reporting process.
-You are going to do great!
+It's time to fill out your first Check-in!
+Check-ins are a way for you to regularly note progress, upcoming priorities, and wins & challenges before submitting to your manager to review.
+Assuming you haven't changed any of your notification settings, you should receive an email prompting you to complete your Check-in.
+Follow the steps below to begin the Check-in process.
+You're going to do great!

 Blog post 🗒: How Employee Feedback Could Have Saved GM

-Will 15Five save a draft of my report?
+Will 15Five save a draft of my Check-in?

-- 15Five automatically saves a draft of your report as you go.
-This allows you to enter in responses throughout the week as they come up and then submit the report when you're ready.
-Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your reporting deadline arrives.
+- 15Five automatically saves a draft of your Check-in as you go.
+This allows you to enter in responses throughout the week as they come up and then submit the Check-in when you're ready.
+Drafts are a great way to keep track of successes and challenges in the moment; there is no need to struggle to remember them when your due day arrives.

-- From your 'My 15Fives' tab, under 'My history', 15Fives that have drafts saved will be called out; see the above screenshot.
+- From your 'My Check-ins' page, under the 'My recent Check-ins' section on the right, Check-ins with drafts saved will be called out; see the above screenshot.

-- Only you will be able to view your 15Five check-in drafts, even if the report was never submitted.
+- Only you will be able to view your draft Check-ins, even if the Check-in was never submitted.

-- When you are finished filling out your 15Five, click 'Submit'.
+- When you are finished filling out your Check-in, click Submit.
 That's it!
-Your reviewer will receive an email notification that you submitted your report.
+Your reviewer will receive an email notification that you submitted your Check-in.

 Answer your Pulse question

-Why is naming your feelings important?
+Why is it important to name your feelings?
 Check out the science!

-Update objectives and key results from your 15Five
+Update objectives and key results from your Check-in

 - Comment on the reasoning for your status (optional)

-- Use the '...' to view the objective's full details or to close an objective
+- Click the ... to view the objective's full details or to close an objective

 Set priorities and track accomplishments

-On your current check-in, you will see a question asking about your priorities for the coming reporting period.
-You will list your priorities for the next week (or relevant time period) and submit your report.
+On your current Check-in, you will see a question asking about priorities for the coming Check-in period.
+You will list your priorities for the next week (or relevant time period) and submit your Check-in.
+You're essentially looking back at priorities from the previous period and looking ahead to the next period in the Priorities section.
 Please see this related article for more information on Priorities.

 Give a High Five